40 Ways to Improve Your Money Skills for Financial Literacy Month

 26. BiggerPockets Podcast

-You’ll need some deeper pockets to fit all the cash you’ll save by listening to Josh and Brandon of the “BiggerPockets Podcast.”
-If real estate investing is your game, this is a must-listen show, with advice on renting, buying, selling, flipping, renovating, negotiating and make some money in the process.
+You’ll need some deeper pockets to fit all the cash you’ll save by listening to Brandon Turner and David Greene, co-hosts of the “BiggerPockets Podcast.”
+If real estate investing is your game, this is a must-listen show, with advice on renting, buying, selling, flipping, renovating, negotiating and making some money in the process.

 27. The Clark Howard Show

 Clark Howard has consumers in his corner.
-Between his website, blog and radio show “The Clark Howard Show,” Howard’s nationally syndicated advice teaches listeners to “Save More and Spend Less” through a variety of ways to make their dollars go further (from shopping to negotiating), but better yet, the best piece of financially literate wisdom: to prevent ripoffs and overspending.
+Between his website, blog and radio show “The Clark Howard Podcast,” Howard’s nationally syndicated advice teaches listeners to save more and spend less through a variety of ways to make their dollars go further (from shopping to negotiating), but better yet, the best piece of financially literate wisdom: to prevent ripoffs and overspending.

 28. The Disciplined Investor

 Financial literacy must contain an element of financial discipline to work.
-It’s one of the hallmarks of “The Disciplined Investor” podcast, hosted by investment adviser Andrew Horowitz.
+It’s one of the hallmarks of “The Disciplined Investor” podcast, hosted by registered investment adviser Andrew Horowitz.
 Because investing is such a broad issue, Horowitz tackles it with aplomb and expertise, ably reaching out to both budding and experienced investors alike.
-Find the podcast on iTunes and learn everything you need to know about making some money off the stock market.

 29. Entrepreneur on Fire

-John Lee Dumas, host of “Entrepreneur on Fire,” offers comprehensive solutions to becoming your own boss with an side-preneur spirit.
+John Lee Dumas, host of the award-winning podcast “Entrepreneur on Fire,” offers comprehensive solutions to becoming your own boss.
 Here, you’ll hear firsthand from guests who’ve successfully ventured on their own business path — their failures, their “aha!” moments, and the financial skills and resilience it takes to be your own boss.

 30. Freakonomics Radio